Configuring a provisioning template

 If the settings are in place, you can then configure the template itself with actions.
 Depending on the configuration settings selected for a template, this may pre-populate this dialog with actions associated with that configuration.

 For example, you want to create a Mac deploy template, so you selected the Default Mac Configuration from the template types.
 When you double-click the newly-created template, it will display the configuration alongside a list of predefined actions for each stage of the provisioning process.
-All you then need to do is provide values for each action, such as specifying a partition to erase, identifying the path and filename of a desired image, and what software to install upon OS installation completion.
+All you then need to do is provide values for each action, such as specifying a partition to erase, identifying the path and filename of a desired image, and configuring software to install upon OS installation completion.

 We recommend leveraging the default templates currently available before you start adding your own actions.
 When configuring your own template, we recommend including all actions associated with a process, even if it means having multiple tasks associated with all five stages of the provisioning process.
 If you split actions between multiple templates, this may contribute to action conflicts that could render damage to an OS installation.